Lindsey Graham: Early life

-Lindsey Olin Graham was born in Central, South Carolina, where his parents, Millie (Walters) and Florence James "F.J."
-Graham, ran a restaurant/bar/pool hall/liquor store, the Sanitary Cafe.
-His family is of Scots-Irish descent.
-After graduating from D. W. Daniel High School, Graham became the first member of his family to attend college, and joined the Reserve Officers' Training Corps.
-When he was 21, his mother died of Hodgkin's lymphoma, aged 52, and his father died 15 months later of a heart attack, aged 69.
-Because his then-13-year-old sister was left orphaned, the service allowed Graham to attend the University of South Carolina in Columbia so he could remain near home as his sister's legal guardian.
+Lindsey Olin Graham was born on July 9, 1955, in Central, South Carolina, where his parents, Florence James "F.J."
+Graham and Millie Graham (née Walters), operated a restaurant, bar, liquor store, and pool hall.
+The family lived in rooms behind the business.
+His family was of Scotch-Irish descent.

+After graduating from D. W. Daniel High School, Graham became the first member of his family to attend college and joined the Reserve Officers' Training Corps.
+When he was 20, his mother died of Hodgkin's lymphoma at age 50, and his father died 15 months later of a heart attack at age 68.
+Because his sister Darline, then 13 years old, was left orphaned, the service allowed Graham to attend the University of South Carolina in Columbia so he could remain near home as his sister's legal guardian.
 During his studies, he became a member of the Pi Kappa Phi social fraternity.

+Graham said his parents' early deaths made him mature more quickly and Darline, who introduced her brother at his 2016 announcement of his candidacy for president, said she hoped to be with him on the campaign trail frequently to show voters his softer side.
+"He's kind of like a brother, a father and a mother rolled into one", she said.
+"I've always looked up to Lindsey."

-He graduated from the University of South Carolina with a B.A. in psychology in 1977, and from the University of South Carolina School of Law with a J.D. in 1981.
+Graham graduated from the University of South Carolina with a Bachelor of Arts in psychology in 1977.
+He obtained his Juris Doctor from the University of South Carolina School of Law in 1981.